Rolex Buyer’s Guide: Checklist When Buying a Rolex Watch

-Older watches may have been polished many times during its life, and the issue with this is that the case eventually loses its original shape and form.
+Older watches may have been polished many times during their life, and the issue with this is that the case eventually loses its original shape and form.
 This can particularly be seen on the lugs.
 Are the lugs thick and sharp?
-If the watch has been polished a lot, and not by a professional, the lugs tend to lose their sharp lines, and look rounded.
+If the watch has been polished a lot, and not by a professional, the lugs tend to lose their sharp lines and look rounded.

 The next thing you want to look at is the bracelet.

-Firstly, Does the clasp code match with the serial number in terms of the estimated production date?
-Read our complete guide to Rolex clasp codes.
+Firstly, Does the clasp code match the serial number in terms of the estimated production date?
+Refer to our complete guide to Rolex clasp codes.

 The coronet on the clasp is a great indication of how much the bracelet has been polished.
-Bracelets that have been overly polished tend to have lost its coronet completely or partly.
+Bracelets that have been overly polished tend to have lost their “coronet/crowns” completely or partly.
 Make sure the coronet is sharp and clearly defined on the clasp.

 Is there any stretch on the bracelet?